SyncholisticMG/gh/chapter9/workspace.md

 Part of we is in the North and South Pole, the past and the future When we are remote viewing, we are extending our photonic light expressions.
-Wer power is to control our dreaming body, that means where we belly button, two inches above and below, literally in our intestinal tract.
+Our power is to control our dreaming body, that means where we belly button, two inches above and below, literally in our intestinal tract.